pruje/libbash.sh/docs/libbash.md

 - 0: Configuration migrated
 - 1: File(s) does not exists
 - 2: One or more parameters were not migrated
+- 3: File(s) are not readable/writable
+- 4: Failed to analyse new config file

 #### Example
 ```bash